 Equipment

-You will need an oven grill, a saucepan, a stovetop, oven proof deep pan or casserole pot, and a stick blender (optional).
+You will need an oven grill, a saucepan or large pot, a stovetop, oven proof deep pan, large nonstick skillet or frying pan, gratin dish or casserole pot, and a stick blender or electric mixer (optional).

 More French Recipes